xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.defvaldatamodel._constructor_.md

 ## DefValDataModel.(constructor)

-Constructs a new instance of the `DefValDataModel` class
+Constructs a DefValDataModel from XML element data.

 **Signature:**